 Dancing…

-professionally since 2011, Julio has performed for a wide range of choreographers and companies both nationally and internationally.
-He has also performed self-choreographed solo work at a variety of festivals around the United States.
+…professionally since 2011, Julio has performed for a wide range of choreographers and companies both nationally and internationally.
+He has also performed self-choreographed solo work at a variety of festivals around the United States and Canada.

-Photo credit across website to Shannel Resto, Gianna Mercandetti, Francisco Graciano, Lori Teague, Ian Douglas, and Gregory R. R. Crosby.
+Photo credit across website to Shannel Resto, Gianna Mercandetti, Francisco Graciano, Lori Teague, Ian Douglas, Gregory R. R. Crosby, Catmax Photography, and Sorcha Augustine.